 What do you enjoy doing in your spare time?

-Spending as much time as possible with my 2 young kids who are my ultimate teachers.
+Spending as much time as possible with my two young kids, who are my ultimate teachers.